green-fox-academy/governance/readme.md

 ### Self-education budget
 GreenFox employees can spend NET 300k HUF / year for education or self development.
 Each transactions must be approved by the Finance role.

+### Working tools budget
+Green Fox employees can buy wokring tools that are neccessary for their daily work under the price limit of 10.000 HUF without asking permission from the finance role.
+They have to buy the idems by cash than give the original bill to the Finance role.
+They will get compensation in cash in 5 days.

 ## Domains
 ### Student Dismissal